-Clinicaltrials.gov registry, which serves as an effective reference to see clinical trials conducted worldwide, provides an interesting statistics regarding U.S. clinical trials.
+Clinicaltrials.gov registry, which serves as an effective reference to see clinical trials conducted worldwide, provides interesting statistics regarding U.S. clinical trials.

-- U.S. had the highest number (33.3%) of registered clinical trials in 2014-2016 and was followed by France (8.5%), Canada (5.9%), United Kingdom (5.7%) and Germany (5.4%).
+- The United States had the highest number (33.3%) of clinical trials registered in 2014-2016 and was followed by France (8.5%), Canada (5.9%), United Kingdom (5.7%), and Germany (5.4%).

 - Availability of thousands of qualified, inspected and verified investigators

 - The robust and easy regulatory system in place

 - Great professional clinical research culture